dfurtado/dataclass-csv/README.md

 ### Mapping dataclass fields to columns

-The mapping between a dataclass property and a column in the CSV file will be done automatically if the names match, however, there are situations that the name of the header for a column is different.
-We can easily tell the `DataclassReader` how the mapping should be done using the method `map`.
-Assuming that we have a CSV file with the contents below:
+By default, `DataclassReader` automatically maps dataclass properties to CSV columns when their names match.
+However, there are cases where a column header in the CSV file uses a different name.
+In such situations, you can explicitly define the mapping using the map method.

+For example, consider the following CSV file:

 ```text
 First Name,email,age
 Elsa,elsa@test.com, 11
 ```

-Note that now, the column is called **First Name** and not **firstname**
+Notice that the column header is now **First Name** instead of **firstname**.

-And we can use the method `map`, like so:
+To handle this difference, we can use the map method as follows:

 ```python
 reader = DataclassReader(users_csv, User)